-In this post, we’ll look at what Outlook is changing and how, if at all, it will impact your email marketing strategy.
+In this post, we’ll look at what Outlook is changing and how, if at all, it’ll impact your email marketing strategy.

 What changes is Outlook making?

 Outlook is also adding a @mention feature, which works a bit like tagging people on social media.
-A user will just need to type @ then add a person to share the email with and as long as they are a contact, they’ll be included in the email.
+A user will just need to type @ then add a person to share the email with, and, as long as they’re a contact, they’ll be included in the email.
 This is still a new feature and probably doesn’t have much marketing value yet.
-But stay tuned, it may down the line.
+But stay tuned—it may down the line.
 The one thing to note about this feature is that the inbox preview will show a @mention at the top of the email, not the beginning text of the email as it normally would.

 How will this impact marketing emails?

-A few years ago Gmail introduced Priority Inbox with five tabs to sort email coming to the inbox.
+A few years ago, Gmail introduced Priority Inbox with five tabs to sort email coming to the inbox.
 This is very similar to the change Outlook email is introducing now.
 Much like what happened when Gmail made this change, marketers may feel compelled to get their readers to move their email to the Focused tab, but this is probably not necessary.
-Many people found it irritating to be told what to do with emails in their own inbox and either ignored the instructions or marked the emails as spam.
+Many people found it irritating to be told what to do with emails in their own inbox and ignored them.

-To avoid mailing your readers too often, or annoying them with inbox instructions, it’s best to keep emailing as you always have.
-Send the same content as you normally would, and most likely there is no need to send a one-off email with directions on how to get your email in the Focused tab.
+To avoid mailing your readers too often or annoying them with inbox instructions, it’s best to keep emailing as you always have.
+Send the same content as you normally would, and, most likely, there’s no need to send a one-off email with directions on how to get your email in the Focused tab.
 Keep sending your subscribers what you promised them when they signed up and they should continue to be engaged.

 Since it first developed over four decades ago, email has been one of the most valuable and effective forms of communication in the world.
 The only constant with email has been change.
 This infographic demonstrates just how fast email has developed.